-Dr. Sandra Pennington has been in executive leadership at Rocky Mountain University since 2006, first as Academic Dean (2006-2008, 2009-2012), as the Executive Vice President of Academic Affairs/Provost (2012-2015), and then as the Executive Vice President of Institutional Effectiveness and Strategic Initiatives (2015-2018).
-She now is the Chief of Staff, Office of the President.
-She also functions as RMUoHP’s Accreditation Liaison Officer to the Northwest Commission on Colleges and Universities (NWCCU) and holds the rank of Professor.
+Dr. Sandra Pennington has been in executive leadership at Rocky Mountain University since 2006, first as Academic Dean (2006-2008, 2009-2012), as the Executive Vice President of Academic Affairs/Provost (2012-2015), as the Executive Vice President of Institutional Effectiveness and Strategic Initiatives (2015-2018), and the Chief of Staff, Office of the President (2018-2020).
+She currently serves as the Executive Vice President of Strategy & Engagement and also functions as RMUoHP’s Accreditation Liaison Officer to the Northwest Commission on Colleges and Universities (NWCCU) and holds the rank of Professor.

 Before her full-time appointment at RMUoHP, she also established and served as the founding program director for the DSc in Nursing program and as founding co-director for the Doctor of Nursing Practice program.
 Dr. Pennington currently serves on the Physical Therapy Panel of the Commission on Physical Therapy Education (CAPTE) and has acted as a CAPTE’s peer evaluator since 2013.
-Dr. Pennington also has been a NWCCU peer evaluator since 2014.
+In addition, Dr. Pennington has been a NWCCU peer evaluator since 2014 and an observation visitor for Council for Higher Education Accreditation since 2019.
 She has also served on many University committees including the Administrative Board, the Finance Committee, the Executive Council, Academic Leadership Council, University Council, and Institutional Review Board.
-At RMUoHP, she has been the recipient of the University’s Presidential Award (2017) and the Difference Maker Award (2015).
+At RMUoHP, she has been the recipient of the University’s Presidential Award (2017), the King’s Peak Award (2020), and the Difference Maker Award (2015).

 For the last five editions Dr. Pennington has been a principle co-author for the nursing pharmacology text, Abrams’ Clinical Drug Therapy; she has also co-authored critical care and another pharmacology text, and an emergency nursing textbook for nursing students.
 She has authored articles in peer-reviewed journals and has written multiple book chapters.
 Additionally, she has served as clinical consultant for nursing texts related to assessment and to critical care, and as a reviewer of several texts dealing with critical care and nursing in contemporary society.
 In addition, Dr. Pennington has extensive experience as an expert nursing witness in malpractice cases.
 With her interest in patient safety and medical error, she participated as a Salzburg (Austria) seminar fellow as a Mellon Grant recipient.